l-manoj/hello-world/README.md

 # hello-world
-This a sample test file.
+This a sample project to test Docker automated builds.